arcjet/proposal/README.md

 		- [ ] Document Store - nedb
 		- [ ] K/V Store - levelup
 		- [ ] Rotating Offline Backups
+		- [ ] Data Viewers for each service
+		- [ ] Data may be encrypted at rest
 	- [ ] Resource allocation configuration (Defaults to 50%)
 		- [ ] Sliders for:
 			- [ ] CPU